 What kind of lodging options are available?

-We have two price points.
-One is tuition-only, and you find your own accommodations.
+Depending on each workshop, accommodation is either included in tuition, or you may find your own accommodations.
 We offer many suggestions representing the best of San Miguel on the Accommodations page.
-Our higher price point includes on-campus housing at Los Arcos– brand new, contemporary-designed, light-filled single-occupancy dorm rooms with private baths.

 When do the weeklong workshops start and conclude?